patrickfuchs/buildH/paper/paper.md

 Beyond order parameter calculations, the trajectory with Hs can be be used for any further analyses (e.g. precise molecular volume calculation).

 `buildH` has been natively developed for a use in the Unix command line.
-It possesses a minimum number of options to be easy to use and learn.
+It possesses a minimum number of options making it easy to learn or use.
 It is also possible to use it as a Python module which may be convenient in some cases.

 To reconstruct H atoms, `buildH` uses standard geometric rules.
 These rules require so-called *helper* atoms.
 For example, the reconstruction of the two Hs of a CH2 on carbon $C_i$, requires two helpers which are $C_{i-1}$ and $C_{i+1}$, that is, the two neighbours of $C_i$ in the chain (note that helpers can also be other heavy atoms such as oxygen or nitrogen).
 The list of helpers used for the reconstruction of each H is written in a json file.
 Many json files are already present on the `buildH` repository representing the major lipids: Phoshphatidylcholine (PC), Phoshphatidylethanolamine (PE), Phoshphatidylglycerol (PG) for the polar heads and palmitoyl, myristoyl, oleoyl for the aliphatic chains, as well as cholesterol.
 Major UA force fields are also represented (Berger [@Berger1997], GROMOS-CPK [@Piggot2012], CHARMM-UA [@Lee2014]).
 In case a user wants to analyze a lipid which is not present in `buildH`, it is possible to supply his/her own json file with a full documentation on how to do that.